vectorgrp/sil-kit/docs/index.rst

 Supported Services
 ------------------

-The currently supported services of the SILKIT consist of the following categories:
+The currently supported services of the SIL Kit consist of the following categories:

-* **Vehicle Network Controllers:** CAN / CAN FD, Ethernet, FlexRay and LIN
+* **Vehicle Network Controllers:** CAN / CAN FD, Ethernet, FlexRay, and LIN
 * **Data Messages:** without any data type constraints
 * **RPC Servers/Clients:** for remote procedure call functionality

 Vehicle Networks
 ~~~~~~~~~~~~~~~~

-The SILKIT provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
+The SIL Kit provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
 All networks can be simulated with two different levels of detail: simple, functional simulation
 or high detail, timing accurate simulation.
 Timing accurate simulation requires the detailed simulation, which
 needs an additional network simulator.